MikeiLL/elliptica-on-demand/README.txt

 == Changelog ==

+= 1.0.5 =
+Limit initial number of videos requested and re-query database using restful calls based on filter selections.

 = 1.0.4 =
 Limit initial number of videos requested and re-query database using restful calls based on filter selections.